23 May, 2017

 If tenants are no longer able to pay their rent and funds available for the provision of supported housing continue to be reduced and incomparable with the real costs of providing a service, there is a greater risk that providers themselves could struggle financially and some may even fail.

 Providers are ahead of the game, keen to develop innovative new homes and schemes and continue to provide these homes in a sustainable fashion, but there remains a great deal of uncertainty over funding of care for vulnerable groups, fighting poverty and homelessness and the ability to continue to offer additional services for tenants.
 The more prepared a provider is now, the more likely they will weather this latest storm but since the calling of a general election uncertainty has increased.

 The significant contribution made by registered provider to reducing the welfare bill must be recognised and their concerns over future funding of supported housing listened to and acted upon by Government, when setting the level of funding and the period of ring fencing.
 The results of the GMHP pilot will contribute significantly to ongoing discussions with Government and their commitment to providing funding for vulnerable groups.
 No provider can afford to be complacent and must continue to grow and develop homes.

-If you are looking for any more information with regards to our services view our Housing & Regeneration section.
-You can also contact Sarah Mansfield in our Housing & Regeneration department via email or phone on 01772 220153.
+For more information contact Sarah Mansfield in our Housing & Regeneration department via email or phone on 01772 220153.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.